wxWidgets/Phoenix/README.rst

 * libwebkitgtk-dev

-If You use a custom built python in a non standard location, You need to compile python with the --enable-shared option.
+If you use a custom built python in a non standard location, You need to compile python with the --enable-shared option.

 **Mac OSX**